 Some international insurance companies have a network of hospitals where you can receive treatment and the hospital sends the bill directly to the company – you don’t need to pay anything.

 In other cases, you have to pay the bill and then make a claim to be reimbursed.
+Learn more here about how does international health insurance work.

 Can’t I Just Use My Existing Health Insurance?